litecart/litecart/DEVELOPER.md

 # Enable Git Hook Automations

-This project contains some useful git hook automations that can be fired upon git events.
+This project contains some useful Git-hook automations that can be fired upon specific git events.
+I.e. checking your code for syntax errors before storing your commit, or updating file checksums after storing the commit.
-Example: PHP lint checking, file checksum calculation, ..

-Execute this command to enable them:
+Execute this command to enable git-hooks:

 ```bash
 # Configure Git to execute git-hook automations upon specific events